INS Vikrant (1961): Design and description

 Vikrant displaced 16,000 t at standard load and 19,500 t at deep load.
 She had an overall length of 700 ft, a beam of 128 ft and a mean deep draught of 24 ft.
 She was powered by a pair of Parsons geared steam turbines, driving two propeller shafts, using steam provided by four Admiralty three-drum boilers.
 The turbines produced a total of 40,000 ihp which gave a maximum speed of 25 kn.
 Vikrant carried about 3175 t of fuel oil that gave her a range of 12000 nmi at 14 kn; and 6200 mi at 23 kn.
 The air and ship crew consisted of 1,110 officers and men.

 The ship was armed with sixteen 40 mm Bofors anti-aircraft guns, but these were later reduced to eight.
-At various times, its aircraft consisted of Hawker Sea Hawk and STOVL BAe Sea Harrier jet fighters, Sea King Mk 42B and HAL Chetak helicopters, and Breguet Br.1050 Alizé anti-submarine aircraft.
+At various times, its aircraft consisted of Hawker Sea Hawk and BAe Sea Harrier jet fighters, Sea King Mk 42B and HAL Chetak helicopters, and Breguet Br.1050 Alizé anti-submarine aircraft.
 The carrier fielded between 21 and 23 aircraft of all types.
 Vikrants flight decks were designed to handle aircraft weighing up to 24,000 lb, but 20,000 lb remained the heaviest landing weight of an aircraft.
 Larger 54 by 34 ft lifts were installed later.
 The ship was equipped with one LW-05 air-search radar, one ZW-06 surface-search radar, one LW-10 tactical radar and one Type 963 aircraft landing radar with other communication systems.